MrBenA/UdacityCapstone/README.md

 weather data, to gain insight into rental behaviours, and identify any correlation to weather conditions.

 ## Project Scope
-Create an Extract, Transform and Load (ETL) pipeline...

-of bicycle hire journey and weather data for the year 2012.
+This project is an Extract, Transform and Load (ETL) pipeline for the processing of bicycle hire journey and weather data for the year 2012.<br>
-Extracting data from CSV and json source data files, stored within an Amazon S3 data lake, transformed to fact and dimension tables, and loaded to a data warehouse for analytical insight.
+The project scripts extract data from Amazon S3 hosted CSV and Json source data files.
+The data is transformed to S3 hosted partitioned parquet files, with the structured data subsequently loaded to a cloud data warehouse as fact and dimension tables for building dashboards, driving ML projects or adhoc analysis.

 ### Technologies and Architecture
 <p align="center">